From Birmingham to the world, Condoleezza Rice

 She also has written numerous articles on Soviet and East European foreign and defense policy, and has addressed audiences in settings ranging from the U.S. Ambassador's Residence in Moscow to the Commonwealth Club to the 1992 and 2000 Republican National Conventions.
 As professor of political science, Dr. Rice has been on the Stanford faculty since 1981 and won the 1984 Walter J. Gores Award for Excellence in Teaching and the 1993 School of Humanities and Sciences Dean's Award for Distinguished Teaching.
 In 1999, she completed tenure as Stanford University’s Provost, during which she was the institution's chief budget and academic officer.

 Dr. Condoleezza Rice became Secretary of State on January 26, 2005.
-Prior to this, she was the Assistant to the President for National Security Affairs, commonly referred to as the National Security Advisor, since January 2001.
+Prior to this, she had been the Assistant to the President for National Security Affairs, commonly referred to as the National Security Advisor, since January 2001.

 U.S. Department of State,